 Setting up a crayfish tank is pretty easy.
 In most cases, it really does not matter much which species you want to keep, for example, it can be Procambarus alleni, Cherax destructor, Brazos Dwarf Crayfish, Dwarf Mexican crayfish, Procarambus Clarkii, Marbled crayfish, etc. the process and principles will be the same.

 Generally, crayfish are extremely hardy pets which makes them great for the beginner aquarium hobbyist.
-There is also no need for a fancy set up or extra aquarium equipment.
+There is also no need for a fancy setup or extra aquarium equipment.

-In this article, I will approach setting up the crayfish tank in steps below covering the most important ones.
+In this article, I will approach setting up the crayfish tank in the steps below covering the most important ones.

 An Introduction to Crayfish Keeping